vibhansh/Langchain_Gemini_Test_App/README.md

 # Chat with Multiple PDFs using Gemini

-Here's an documentation with explanation of functions and steps to run the application:
+Here's a documentation with explanations of functions and steps to run the application.

 ## Explanation of Functions